smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 - the indicator residual variances (e) and covariances are constrained to equality (covariances are set to zero by default, and thus they are equal);
-- TLG impose one last constraint - latent error variances are constrained to equality across the groups (they do this to obtain a pooled variance to calculate an effect size for the differences between latent means).
+- TLG impose one last constraint - latent variances are constrained to equality across the groups (they do this to obtain a pooled variance to calculate an effect size for the differences between latent means).

+(Note: TLG refer to “disturbances” and “error variances” for the latent variable, and their path diagram shows a disturbance for the latent.
+I don’t know that this is correct.)

 The model statements are shown below.
 The only difference between the “More Constrained” model and the “Less Constrained” model is in the